novuhq/novu/docs/docs/guides/how-to-add-digest-to-email-notifications.md

 ### What is a Digest Notification?

-Often times when you associate notifications with user activity, the end user can be bombarded with messages because of the nature of the activity.
+Often when you associate notifications with user activity, the end user can be bombarded with messages because of the nature of the activity.
 Take for example the case of commenting in the context of a social media app.
 If you were to send a notification to a user for every comment they receive, and they happen to receive 100 comments, it could lead to user fatigue since you would have to send 100 messages.

 This is where digest notifications come into the picture!